thiagola92/zerotier-gdextension/README_WINDOWS.md

 **Note**: Remember to delete files created by previous attempt.

 ## Error 4
+(after running `python3 -m SCons`)

+> Don't remember how to reproduce and I'm not having this issue anymore, but here is the solution that I had.

 ### Explanation
 It will complain if you try to use a library build for debug and another library build for release.